MorrisMA/M65C02A/README.md

     branch instructions.)

-    (12)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter’s such FORTH.
-The M65C02A core’s IP and W are 16-bit registers which support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
+    (12)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter's such FORTH.
+The M65C02A core's 16-bit IP and W registers support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
 The core's microprogram implements the DTC FORTH inner interpreter with single byte instruction, and it also implements the ENTER/DOCOLON operation with another single byte instruction.
 The ITC FORTH version of these operations are supported using the IND prefix instruction.
     Instructions for pushing, popping, and incrementing IP and W are also included.

     (13)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
 XAI allows the exchange of IP and ATOS.
 These instructions are useful